Lightelligence/yis/README.md

 An intf consists of one or more components, and each component consists of one or more connections.

 components are groups of individual port-to-port connections that constitute a higher-level protocol or logical grouping of signals.
+Ports describe how an component looks like in terms of width and direction.
+Connections describe if an component is instantiated multiple times.
-For example, if two blocks had a val/rdy handshake, the "val" port and the "rdy" port would each be described in a connection, and those connections would be contained within a component.
+For example, if two blocks had a `val/rdy` handshake, the `val` and `rdy` are ports described in `ports` section.
+If this same handshake ports are used multiply to connecting other blocks, those are described inthe `connections` section.
+Both ports and connections would be contained within a component.

 ## components
-components require a name, doc_summary, and a list of connections.
-An intf can have several components, where each component describes a separate logical function.
+An intf can have several components, where each component describes a independent logical function.
+Components require a name, doc_summary, and a list of connections.

 ## connections
+Connections defines the number of instantiation of component.
+Connections require a name, optional doc_summary

+## ports
+Ports defines the structure such as width and direction of component.
-connections require a name, doc_summary, a type, and an optional width. connection names must be of the form `source__destination__functional_name`.
+Ports require a name, doc_summary, a type, a direction, and an optional width.
-For example, a valid connection name would be `try__ipa__cmd`.
-The specification schema for connections is otherwise very similar to struct fields with one major exception.
+The specification schema for ports is otherwise very similar to struct fields with one major exception.
-A connection that has "logic" or "wire as a type must either have a width of 1 or use a localparam.
+A port that has `logic` or `wire` as a type must either have a width of 1 or use a localparam.
-If a connection needs to be wider than 1-bit, the width must be declared in a pkg and referenced.
+If a port needs to be wider than 1-bit, the width must be declared in a pkg and referenced.

 # Dependencies
 YIS depends on [Bazel](https://bazel.build/), [rules_verilog](https://github.com/Lightelligence/rules_verilog), and some python packages.